The pharmaceutical industry has been showing signs of recovery

 austerity measures and genericization, the pharma industry should

-companies which had faced generic headwinds in the last couple of
+Several companies which had faced generic headwinds in the last

-years should see their results improve from 2013.
-Cost-cutting,
+couple of years should see their results recover from 2013.

-downsizing, streamlining of the pipeline, growth in emerging
+Cost-cutting, downsizing, streamlining of the pipeline, growth in

 In the biotech space, we are positive on

 ).
-Tecfidera, the company's recently launched oral multiple
+We are optimistic on Tecfidera, the company's oral multiple

-continue contributing significantly to sales.
-Biogen is also
+Avonex and Tysabri, should continue contributing significantly to

 We are also positive on